On this page

 Acrylic viewportsOccupant visibility and light entryThickness and diameter per ASME PVHO-1 Section 6; rated well above MAWP

-Pressure-control systemInlet and exhaust valve automationSet-point accuracy ±0.01 ATA; electronic or pneumatic actuation
+Pressure-control systemInlet and exhaust valve automationPrecise set-point control; electronic or pneumatic actuation

 Gas delivery systemDelivers breathable gas at pressureFlow rate, purity, and O₂ concentration monitoring